ACOTSAE/txt.vim/README.md

 ## Bug

 * Due to syntax conflicts, highlighting of Em dash outside quotation marks will be different from Punctuation
+* Does not support recursive highlighting of paired punctuation marks such as quotation marks (I don't know how to write code)

 ## Compatibility